Applying to College

 Can I apply for more than one course?

 After seeking careers advice you should have a good idea of the subject area you wish to study.
-Following a careers interview we are happy for you to apply for up to two courses, your first choice and a back-up choice.
+Following a careers interview we are happy for you to apply for up to two programme, your first choice and a back-up choice.
+Once you have received your results, and attended your enrolment session, you can then confirm the programme you would like to study.

 How do I know which level of course to apply for?